Utflykt i LozèreAusflug in die LozèreEscapada en LozèreEscursione in LozèreΕκδρομή στη LozèreUdflugt i Lozère

 Le Moure de la Gardille

-The path descends back to a small road that you follow for 50 meters, then you take a dirt path ascending opposite while the road turns slightly to the left.
-The signage is visible at the entrance.
-In fact, you need to have blind faith, if I may say, and continue without getting emotional on the main path, ignoring the side trails until you reach an open space.
+The trail eventually descends back to a small road, which you follow for about 50 meters before taking an ascending dirt path straight ahead (while the road curves slightly to the left).
+The trail markers are visible at the entrance.
+From there, you just need to have a little "blind faith"—stay confidently on the main path, ignore the branching side trails, and keep going until you reach an open clearing.

 Notre Dame des Neiges Abbey on the Ardèche Side